Accelerating Edge Intelligence via Integrated Sensing and Communication: Simulations

-\textbf{Error reduction by ISAC}: In Fig. \ref{Fig8}, we evaluate the classification error reduction of proposed system over conventional system, where $t_S = 0.1s$, and MRC beamforming is adopted for conventional system.
-With the same amount of time, the proposed system enjoys a classification error reduction from the conventional one.
-This exhibits that employing ISAC can collect more samples by using the same amount of time, in contrast to conventional one.
+\textbf{Error Reduction by ISAC}: In Fig. \ref{Fig8}, we evaluate the classification error reduction by employing the proposed ISAC-assisted system, where $t_S = 0.1s$, and MRT beamforming is adopted for conventional system.
+With the same amount of time, the proposed ISAC-assisted system enjoys an overall classification error reduction.
+This error reduction exhibits that employing ISAC can collect more samples by using the same amount of time, in contrast to conventional edge intelligence.

-\textbf{Impacts on ISAC gain}: In Fig. \ref{Fig7}, we evaluate the ISAC gain of proposed system over conventional system.
-Fig. \ref{Fig7} shows that the ISAC gain first increases from a negative value to the maximal value, then gradually decreases, as sensing time per sample $t_S$ increases.
-In particular, Fig. \ref{Fig7} shows that our analysis of ISAC gain (14) matches simulation results for sensing dominance case, and validates that the ISAC gain is inversely proportional to $t_S$ in this case.
-On the other hand, for communication dominance case, Fig. \ref{Fig7} shows that the ISAC gain can be negative, due to the interference and power reduction from sensing of ISAC.
-In addition, Fig. \ref{Fig7} shows that a larger bandwidth leads to a smaller ISAC gain for sensing dominance case, which corroborates our ISAC gain analysis.
+\textbf{Impacts on ISAC Gain}: In Fig. \ref{Fig7}, we evaluate the ISAC gain of proposed ISAC-assisted system over conventional system.
+Fig. \ref{Fig7} shows that the ISAC gain first increases from a negative value to the maximal value, then gradually decreases, as $t_S$ increases.
+Fig. \ref{Fig7} shows that our analysis of ISAC gain \eqref{GISAC} matches with simulation results for sensing dominance, and validates that the ISAC gain is inversely proportional to $t_S$ in this case.
+In addition, it shows that a larger bandwidth leads to a smaller ISAC gain for sensing dominance, corroborating our ISAC gain analysis.
+On the other hand, when communication dominance, Fig. \ref{Fig7} shows that the ISAC gain can vanish or even be negative.
+This is because the excessive interference and power splitting by sensing functionality of ISAC.